Nuix/Language-Translation-Integration/README.md

 - `%appdata%\Nuix\Scripts` - User level script directory
 - `%programdata%\Nuix\Scripts` - System level script directory

+## Prerequisites for LibreTranslate

+This translator makes use of the [LibreTranslate](https://github.com/uav4geo/LibreTranslate) project.
+LibreTranslate provides a translation server which can be ran locally.
+You will need to [install and run the LibreTranslate server](https://github.com/uav4geo/LibreTranslate#install-and-run).

 ## Prerequisites for Google Cloud Translation
 ### Google Cloud Translation API Access